Watershed Programs

 Pollutant Load Modeling

-In 2014 CRWP hired Geosyntec Consultants to better understand the relative and cumulative impacts to the drinking water source quality including all of the land uses.
+In 2014 the CRWP hired Geosyntec to better understand the relative and cumulative impacts of land use in the watershed on drinking water source quality.
 To conduct this assessment a pollutant load modeling tool (PLMT, or the “tool”) was developed to assess baseline conditions and consider scenarios for management and risk reduction.

 Bottom Icon - Quicklink